getsolus/packages/packages/s/samba/README.md

 This document is intended to serve as a knowledge base for current and future Solus Samba maintainers and to mitigate bus factor.

 ## The benefits of staying off the bleeding edge

 In Solus, we don't generally move to the newest Samba release branch.
 Instead, we prefer to stay on the well tested [maintenance branch](https://wiki.samba.org/index.php/Samba_Release_Planning#Samba_Release_Planning_and_Supported_Release_Lifetime).
 So if the newest release series is 4.11.x, we'll stay on the 4.10.x maintenance series until the latest release becomes 4.12.x, at which point we'll move to 4.11.x.

 This puts us on a stable and mature code base for a feature (file-sharing) that should mostly stay "just works"/invisible to the end user.

-### Bare bones build configuration
+## Bare bones build configuration

 The Solus Samba build is intentionally quite bare-bones, with no support for Active Directory or Python out of the box.
 This is because Solus is targeted at home Desktop Users with the equivalent of workgroup file-sharing needs.

 As an aside, Solus comes with a [custom Samba configuration](https://getsol.us/articles/software/samba/en/) which is intentionally kept as simple as possible.

 ## How to determine internal Samba dependency requirements for a given tagged release

 The Solus Samba build relies on external build deps of certain Samba project libraries, which means that these external build deps need to be updated before attempting to update Samba proper.

+In the Samba `package.yml` recipe, the line `!cmocka,!tdb,!talloc,!pytalloc-util,!tevent,!popt,!ldb,!pyldb-util` indicates which bundled/internal libraries need their version checked.
+The `py*` packages are built as part of their respective C-language components (`talloc -> pytalloc-util`, `ldb -> pyldb-util`) when the respective builds have Python enabled.

-In your [vanilla samba clone](https://gitlab.com/samba-team/samba), do a `git checkout $tag`
+To inspect the dependencies, first do a `git checkout $tag` in your up-to-date [upstream Samba git repository](https://gitlab.com/samba-team/samba) clone.

 Example:

 ```
+git checkout master
 git pull
 git checkout samba-4.10.10
 ```

-Then, look at the versions of the deps listed below:

-- talloc:
--- look in lib/talloc/wscript
-- tevent:
--- look in lib/tevent/wscript
-- tdb:
--- look in lib/tdb/wscript
-- ldb:
--- look in lib/ldb/wscript
+### Internal Samba dependencies (developed as part of Samba)

+The shipped version for each of the bundled internal libraries is recorded at the top of each of their respective WAF `wscript` build files.

-This might be done with the following bash snippet executed from the clone root:
+Checking the necessary versions might be done with the following bash snippet executed from the clone root:

 ```
 for pkg in talloc tevent tdb ldb; do